Laurie Adkin, PhD, MA, BA Hons

 She received her doctorate in Political Studies from Queen’s University in Kingston, Ontario.
 Her first field of specialization (through her BA Hons., MA, and Ph.D. programs) was the Comparative Politics of Developing Societies, with area studies including Latin America and East Africa.
 Her second field was the Comparative Politics of Industrialized Societies, with area specializations in British and Italian politics.
 At the doctoral level she made a research shift to the study of social movements in the context of the advanced capitalist societies of Europe and North America.
 By tutoring in the Women’s Studies Program at Queen’s University, and through various research project choices, she also studied feminist theory.

 From January 1990 to June 1991 she was a post-doctoral fellow at the Centre de Recherches en Sciences Sociales de Travail, Université de Paris XI, Paris, France.
-In 1991 she was hired at the University of Alberta, where she is currently a Professor in the Department of Political Science, Faculty of Arts.
+In 1991 she was hired at the University of Alberta in the Department of Political Science, Faculty of Arts.
 From January to May 1998, she was a Visiting Professor at the Centre d’Analyse et d’Intervention Sociologiques, École des Hautes Études en Sciences Sociales, Paris, France.
-Her research in France has studied the relations between the labour movement and the anti-nuclear movement as well as the relationship of the French Green Party (Les Verts) with social movements.
+Her research in France focused on the relations between the labour movement and the anti-nuclear movement as well as the relationships of the French Green Party (Les Verts) with social movements.

 Research

-2015- 2022 Core member of the Mapping Corporate Power (SSHRC Partnership Grant) project, based at the University of Victoria, BC, and involving scholars from multiple universities and four policy think-tanks.
+From 2015- 2022, Dr. Adkin was a core member of the Mapping Corporate Power (SSHRC Partnership Grant) project, based at the University of Victoria, BC, and involving scholars from multiple universities and four policy think-tanks.

 Teaching